jay-medina/pelicula/README.md

 - Splash Image
   - Have a save button here
   - Have a way to expand Splash image to view more info?
-- Create Search bar
-  - parse query params

-- on top of the grid movies
-  - if user clicks on playlist button,
-    - playlist displays on the grid area
-    - splash should show first item and is clickable like the others

 - Have a way to save movie to a playlist
   - Store movies in local storage (no way to persist)